FAQs

 Fines

-25¢ per day up to a $5.00 maximum per item for DVD and Videos
+• 25¢ per day (up to a $5.00 maximum) per item for DVDs and video games

 Additional Charges

-•$2.00 for a replacement library card
+• $1.00 for a replacement library card

-Effective 8/15/05: “In accordance with Ordinance O-198-2005 of Lafayette City/Parish Council, if any payment is made to the Lafayette Public Library for any fine, permit, license or other fee or service with a check which is returned as unpaid by reason of insufficient funds, the drawer of the check shall be charged a service charge of $25.00 or 5% of the face amount of the check, whichever is greater.”
+*Effective 8/15/05: “In accordance with Ordinance O-198-2005 of Lafayette City/Parish Council, if any payment is made to the Lafayette Public Library for any fine, permit, license or other fee or service with a check that is returned as unpaid by reason of insufficient funds, the drawer of the check shall be charged a service charge of $25.00 or 5% of the face amount of the check, whichever is greater.”

-Card Catalog
+Collection/Card Catalog

 I am having problems using the online catalog.